-The inherent concentration risk of credit may result from exposures towards:
+The inherent Concentration risk of credit may result from exposures towards:

-- > Individual counterparties; - > Counterparties affiliated with each other or stakeholder groups; - > Counterparties belonging to the same business sector or the same geographical zone; - > Counterparties whose financial results depend on the same activity or the same underlying product.
+- Individual counterparties; - Counterparties affiliated with each other or stakeholder groups; - Counterparties belonging to the same business sector or the same geographical zone; - Counterparties whose financial results depend on the same activity or the same underlying product.

-This risk also includes exposures resulting from the concentration of techniques used to mitigate the credit risk
+This risk also includes exposures resulting from the concentration of techniques used to mitigate the Credit risk.

-The Bank is required to comply at all times with the limit to large exposures as defined by the CRR in Articles 399 to 403.
+The Bank is required to comply at all times with the limit to large exposures as defined by the CRR.

-In accordance with Circular CSSF 16/647 and EBA Guidelines (EBA/GL/2015/20), the Bank has also established a process to monitor individual "Shadow Banking Entities" with an exposure value, after Credit risk mitigation and exemptions, equal to or in excess of 0.25% of the institution's Eligible Capital.
+In accordance with EBA Guidelines (EBA/GL/2015/20), the Bank has also established a process to monitor individual "Shadow Banking Entities" with an exposure value, after Credit risk mitigation and exemptions, equal to or in excess of 0.25% of the institution's Eligible Capital.